eveomett-states/Wyoming/README.md

 Use of this project is further governed by the terms of the [Creative Commons Attribution Noncommercial 4.0 International](https://creativecommons.org/licenses/by-nc/4.0/legalcode.en)

-# Wyoming Json
+# Wyoming Json and Shapefile

-This json was created by Professor Ellen Veomett and her student Ananya Agarwal using the corresponding jupyter notebook.
+This json and shapeifle were created by Professor Ellen Veomett and her student Ananya Agarwal using the corresponding jupyter notebook.

 # **Sources**
 All data retrieved 05/29/24: